-The disparity in rates of Type 2 Diabetes has narrowed since 2000 between people classified as white, Hispanic, black, and Asian. - Disparities in Asthma
+The disparity in rates of hospitalization for cases of asthma has held steady between people classified as white, Hispanic, black, and Asian since 1998. - Disparities in Premature Death

-The disparity in rates of hospitalization for cases of asthma has held steady between people classified as white, Hispanic, black, and Asian since 1998. - Disparities in Premature Death Since 1998, the disparity in number of years of life lost due to preventable disease has declined significantly between people classified as African American compared with the white, Hispanic, and Asian population. - All NJ residents have equitable access to an affordable, high-quality, robust healthcare system. - People without Health Insurance
+Since 1998, the disparity in number of years of life lost due to preventable disease has declined significantly between people classified as Black compared with the White, Hispanic, and Asian population. - All NJ residents have equitable access to an affordable, high-quality, robust healthcare system. - People without Health Insurance

-The portion of the population that does not have health insurance has decreased recently. - People of NJ have access to sufficient, healthy, and nutritious food. - The percentage of households in New Jersey that experience low or very low food security has gone up since 2005. - Access to Healthy Food Choices
+The portion of the population that does not have health insurance has decreased recently. - People of NJ have access to sufficient, healthy, and nutritious food. - Household Food Insecurity

+The percentage of households in New Jersey that experience low or very low food security has gone up since 2006. - Access to Healthy Food Choices In 2010, only 4% of low-income New Jerseyans lived close to a grocery store.